 - A foreign battery manufacturer in an action brought by a large manufacturer of touch control panels over responsibility for alleged product defects and recall costs.

-- One of the nation's largest hotel companies (owners) in attorney general and putative class actions arising out of alleged consumer fraud.
-In February 2007, a New York court issued a ruling denying nationwide class certification.
+- One of the nation's largest hotel companies (owners) in attorney general and putative class actions arising out of alleged consumer fraud, as well as ADA lawsuits as to certain of the owner's hotel properties.

 - Real estate developers in litigation concerning ownership, financing disputes, and eminent domain.